common name: false blister beetles

 Oxycopis floridana (Horn).
 This is an uncommon species taken in Dade and Monroe counties (Florida Keys) except for one collection in Martin County.
-It also is found in Bimini, B.W.I.
+It is also found in Bimini, B.W.I.
 According to F. Strohecker (in litt.) it "swarms on the flowers of black mangrove and buttonwood in the spring."

 Oxycopis dietrichi (Arnett).
 This rare species is known in Florida from specimens taken at Plantation Key.
 It is also found in Mississippi and in Belize, Central America.

 Oxycopis falli (Blatchley).
 Adults of this species were first found by Blatchley by sweeping a fleshy crucifer on the beach near Cape Sable.
-It is known from Florida, ranging from Titusville and Cedar Key south through the Florida Keys (Dade and Monroe counties), and in the West Indies in the Bahamas, Grand Cayman, and the Dominican Republic.
+It is known from Florida, ranging from Titusville and Cedar Key south through the Florida Keys (Dade and Monroe counties), and in the Bahamas, Grand Cayman, and the Dominican Republic.
 Specimens are taken by sweeping various grasses, and on oleander and corn flowers.